TheItsProjects/ItsPrompt/README.md

 )
 ```

 All styles which are not given, **will not** be the same as the default style.
-If you want this to be the case, then copy the `default_style` and change your values, instead of directly creating your own style:
+Instead they will use the styling given by `prompt-toolkit`.
+If you want to change our default styles, then copy the `default_style` and change your values, instead of directly creating your own style:

 ```py
 from ItsPrompt.data.style import create_from_default